COSC3020/mergesort-JingtianWang-28/README.md

 At each level, the subproblem is twice as large as half the elements of the previous input.\
 This means that at j = 0, 1, 2, ..., logN there will be 2^j subproblems with an input length of N / 2^j.\
 Because the size of the subarray doubles each time, a total of O(logn) rounds are required\
-The total time complexity is O(n logn)
+The total time complexity is O(n logn)\

-In-place merge sort does not use extra space.
+In-place merge sort does not use extra space.\
-When merging the elements of the right subarray, the elements of the left subarray must be moved to the right.
+When merging the elements of the right subarray, the elements of the left subarray must be moved to the right.\
-In the worst case, each time an element is inserted from the right subarray, multiple elements of the left subarray may be moved to the right.
+In the worst case, each time an element is inserted from the right subarray, multiple elements of the left subarray may be moved to the right.\
+which results in O(n) shifts for a single insertion.\

+In the worst case, each element insertion during the merge requires moving a large number of elements from the left subarray.\
-Therefore, the time complexity of each merge becomes $O(n^2)$.
+Therefore, the worst case time complexity of merging two subarrays becomes O(n^2)\
-So the worst case time complexity is $O(n^2 log(n))$
+The worst case time complexity is O(n^2 log(n))\

 ###\
 https://stackoverflow.com/questions/1557894/non-recursive-merge-sort